 - try to handle things in the office or refer most patients to specialists?

-Find out about any extra services: some offices also have specialists, mental health providers, dieticians, lactation consultants, and social workers on the premises.
-It can be convenient to have all of these services under one roof.
+Find out about any extra services.
+Some offices also have specialists, mental health providers, dietitians, lactation consultants, and social workers on-site.
+It’s convenient to have all these services under one roof.

-Your health insurance plan may have a directory of preferred PCPs, and many practices will let you meet with a potential provider to see if he or she seems like a good fit for your child.
-And remember, although it’s easier to find and stick with one PCP, if you feel your child isn’t getting the level of care you’re looking for, you can always switch to another PCP.
+Your health insurance plan may have a directory of preferred PCPs, and many practices will let you meet with a provider to see if they’re a good fit.
+And while it’s easier to stay with one care provider, if you feel your child isn’t getting the right level of care, you can choose another PCP.